Makeup for Mature Skin: The Do’s and Don’ts

 Don’t use shadows that have either a very matte or very sparkly finish.
 These settle into fine lines on the lids and become creased.
 Also, using very dark colors on the eyes can overshadow the rest of the features and emphasize hollowness or inconsistency in skin tone.

 Do pay attention to eyebrows and eyelashes.
 These features tend to thin out and lighten with age, giving the eyes a naked, shrunken appearance in the most faded cases.
 Use a light brow pencil that suits the client’s hair color to revive the brows’ color.
 Follow the natural shape of the brow and blend the color lightly so the brows don’t appear drawn on and harsh at the edges.
-Black mascara is appropriate to give the lashes body for most mature clients, but consider brown or gray mascara if your client’s hair is very light, white, or gray.
+Black mascara is appropriate to give the lashes body for most mature clients, but consider brown or gray mascara if your client’s hair is very light, white, or grey.

 Don’t use mascara and brow pencils so thickly that the eyes look harsh or out of place against the client’s face.
 Rather than giving them the youthful, bright appearance your client was hoping for, brows and lashes that are too dark and thick shrink the eyes’ appearance.